 She has been involved with FIRST (For Inspiration and Recognition of Science and Technology) & REC Robotics working with high school students building competitive robots, and she volunteers as a judge and referee at local tournaments.
 Laurene was a recipient of the 2019 CSUN Volunteer Service Award and served as a board member for WISE (Women in Science and Engineering) at CSUN for 12 years.
 See Image Gallery from the 2019 Volunteer Service Awards.

-Susan Belgrad served for eight years as a member of the WISE Board, and is currently Professor of Education at CSUN, specializing in STEM education.
+Susan Belgrad served for eight years as a member of the WISE Board, and is currently Professor Emerita of Education at CSUN, specializing in STEM education.
 During her time of service on the Board, she was heavily involved in planning several of the WISE programs, including the annual Pi Day celebration.
-Susan currently serves as the faculty lead for the STEM MA and also leads the STEM Innovations Team with faculty and administrators from the College of Education and Engineering and Computer Sciences.
-The Team advances the need for educators to focus on the "T and E" in STEM learning to promote student achievement from Pre-K to College and Career.
+Susan served as the faculty lead for the STEM MA at CSUN and also led the STEM Innovations Team with faculty and administrators from the College of Education and the College of Engineering and Computer Sciences.
+Her Team advanced the need for educators to focus on the "T and E" in STEM learning to promote student achievement from Pre-K to College and Career.

 Sharon Cascadden started at the Hughes Missile Systems division of Hughes Aircraft Company as a student engineer in 1979 before graduating from CSUN as a mechanical/materials science engineer in December 1980.
 In 1983, she transferred to Hughes Space and Communications Company where she became the top technical expert in nondestructive evaluation (NDE) and damage assessment of communications satellite structures until her retirement in 1999.
 At CSUN, she was active in the Society of Women Engineers as the charter president of SWE-CSUN, Tau Beta Pi, and ASME.
 On Tuesday, September 17, 2013, Sharon passed away after battling cancer for several months.
 Sharon was a very active WISE board member, and served on the WISE board for three years before her death.